 Here’s a solid one if you want to try it.

-Questions about articles may be addressed to the Overcoming Gravity reddit.
+Questions about articles may be addressed to the Overcoming Gravity reddit post for Overuse Injury Protocols.

 Disclaimer: Any information contained on this site should not be misconstrued as professional medical advice.
 Always consult your appropriate medical professional before using such information.
 Use of any information is at your own risk.